-For each engagement in your campaign, you can determine if a particular visitor action, or behavior will cause the messaging or chat button to display by creating behavioral targeting rules.
+For each engagement in your campaign, you can determine if a particular visitor's action or behavior will cause the messaging or chat button to display by creating behavioral targeting rules.

 The default option, All behaviors, means that the button is displayed at all times and displays immediately when the page is loaded.